 The musician, performer and visual artist Francesco Cavaliere presented a preview of his new work Zoo Machia Disc, a cycle of audio tales combining installative and choreographic elements.
 He was followed by the audio-visual performance Time-blind, the result of a collaboration between composer Caterina Barbieri and visual artist Ruben Spini.
 The work explores the experience of ecstasy and the relationship between perception, space and time.
 Previously featured in high-profile international venues and platforms (Sonar, Atonal, Funkhaus, Le Gaite Lyrique, The Silver Building, Today’s Art), the project was staged for Triennale in its Italian premiere in a theatre.

-Parla Ascolta Guarda Fai is an interdisciplinary programme of installations, exhibitions, performances, plays, screenings, workshops and projects curated by Davide Giannella and Fantom for Triennale Milano, and coordinated for Fantom by Benedetta Pomini.
+The evening coincided with the launch of Parla Ascolta Guarda Fai, an interdisciplinary programme of installations, exhibitions, performances, screenings, workshops and projects.
+Curated by Davide Giannella and Fantom for Triennale Milano, and coordinated for Fantom by Benedetta Pomini, it will inhabit the spaces of Palazzo dell’Arte until February 2020.

 Francesco Cavaliere lives and works in Berlin.
 His research combines materials and space.
 His works engages audiences affectively, transporting them on a journey inhabited by aural inputs and phenomena produced by imaginary voices and vitreous creatures.
 He is author and performer in the short audio series Gancio Cielo and, over the last decade, he has written imaginary worlds animated by his own voice and by a vast collection of sound effects that give character to his stories and settings.
 He has presented his work in high-profile platforms and venues in Europe (Riga International Biennale, Roskilde Festival, Manifesta Palermo, Café OTO London) and beyond (Montreal, New York, Hong Kong and Tokyo).